sntakirutimana72/Test-Strategy-Report/README.md

 ## Timeline

 As part of Agile development custom, all testing activities and efforts will be conducted in sprints.
 Required effort and time will be calcuted based on available resources & other factoring conditions.

+## Risk Assessment

+Risk assessment is performed continuously throughout the project lifecycle.
+Key risks include:

+- **Integration instability with third-party services**: mitigated via mocks and fallback mechanisms
+- **Security vulnerabilities in the checkout flow**: mitigated by penetration testing and compliance with OWASP standards
+- **Load failures during peak sales**: addressed with early performance testing and cloud-based scaling validation
+- **Incomplete test coverage due to evolving requirements**: mitigated via modular, iterative testing and traceability matrices

+Each identified risk has an associated mitigation or contingency plan to minimize impact.